 Low-cost catalysts and methodologies for partial upgrading of bitumen

-In this collaborative program, the PI's will address the fundamental science and engineering technology for partial upgrading of asphaltene-rich heavy petroleum, reducing both viscosity and density to meet or exceed pipeline specifications.
-Our specific objectives are to develop asphaltene-selective chemical and/or physical transformations of bitumen, inducing nanoaggregate dissociation and dissolution in the bitumen matrix.
-To accomplish this, two key investigations will be pursued:
+In this collaborative program, the PI's address the fundamental chemistry and chemical engineering science to accomplish the partial upgrading of asphaltene-rich heavy petroleum, reducing both viscosity and density to meet or exceed pipeline specifications.
+Our specific objectives are to develop asphaltene-selective catalytic chemical transformations of bitumen, inducing nanoaggregate asphaltene dissociation, armoatic hydrogenation, an partial hydrodesulfurization of the whole bitumen matrix.
+To accomplish this, two key investigations can be disclosed:

 In principal, asphaltene-selective upgrading of raw bitumen under mild conditionsraises the prospect of energy-efficient, small-footprint bitumen upgrading at the mine site, eliminating the need for capital-intensive investment, generating higher value products, and offering significant reductions in environmental exposure.